WebSocket Communication Protocol

 or"realtime"

-, indicates recognition mode.
+, indicating the recognition mode.

 - Example: Start listening